Ivanna0803/module-1-horiseon-accessibility/README.md

 To use this Horiseon Accessibility Project, you can review the code, and compare starter code with the main branch to see the difference between them.
 Also be free to open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows),where you can use console pannel to navigate through the code.

+You can find deployed application by following this link [https://ivanna0803.github.io/module-1-horiseon-accessibility/]

 ## Credits

 “N/A”